 7 tips for coping with menopause

-Research carried about by Nuffield Health shows that more than two thirds of women feel that there is a general lack of support and understanding about menopause, and 72% of women say that they feel unsupported at work – with 1 in 5 women noting that menopause and its symptoms have negatively affected their work.
+Research carried out by Nuffield Health shows that more than two-thirds of women feel there’s a general lack of support and understanding about menopause.
+Seventy-two percent of women surveyed also said that they feel unsupported at work – with one in five women noting that menopause and its symptoms have negatively affected their career.

 3. Equip yourself with as much knowledge as possible